 All wireless and VoIP phone subscribers in the Montrose area who wish to receive emergency notifications via these types of phones.
 Subscribers' registered wireless and VoIP information will not affect their wireline phones that are already in the system.
 Notifications will be sent based on the physical address provided during registration, not based on the current location of the phone.

-The Emergency Notification System may be activated at any time of day or night.
+The emergency notification system may be activated at any time of day or night.
 You will receive these calls when the system is activated and your wireline phone's physical address, or your wireless or VoIP phone's registered physical address, is within the geographic area chosen to receive the emergency message.
-The Emergency Notification System will only be activated for emergency purposes.
+The notification system will only be activated for emergency purposes.

 No. The last address that you enter into the registration website will be the only location associated with your telephone number in the system.
 Your telephone number can only be in the database once, at one physical address.